yerlanamanbek/yerlanamanbek.github.io/_pages/about.md

 	transport problems of heterogeneous subsurface
 2. A priori analysis for slightly compressible flow using Enhanced Velocity Mixed Finite Element Method (EVMFEM).
-3. A posteriori error analysis for slightly compressible flow problems using EVMFEM
+3. A posteriori error analysis for incompressible flow problems using EVMFEM
 4. Time domain decomposition methods for flow and transport in heterogeneous porous media problems

 In addition, I was selected to attend Research Experience Carbon Sequestration program 2017